seamplex/feenox/examples/thermal.markdown

   Mesh.MeshSizeMin = Mesh.MeshSizeMax;
   ```

-  - UNIX rule of composition
+  - Unix rule of composition
   - The actual input file is a Git-friendly `.fee`

 ``` feenox